jalmosquera/digitalLetter/README.en.md

 # DigitalLetter API

-Welcome to **DigitalLetter API** — a RESTful backend built with Django and Django REST Framework to manage categories, products (dishes), and users with differentiated roles.
+Welcome to **DigitalLetter API** — a RESTful backend built with Django and Django REST Framework to manage categories, products, and users with differentiated roles.

 ## 🚀 Tech Stack